Yuppie Psycho: Release

 Yuppie Psycho was released on April 25, 2019.
 A free update titled Yuppie Psycho: Executive Edition was described by the team as the "complete" version of the game.
 It was released in October 2020, the game was updated for free with downloadable content (DLC) and released fully on Nintendo Switch, adding three more hours of gameplay, plus some new scenarios and alternate endings.
 Unlike The Count Lucanor, the team developed the ports of Yuppie Psycho themselves.
 Much of the material created for it was from reactions from the fanbase who wanted to see more of the character of Mr. Devil and delved deeper into the history of the Sintra family.

-The game was published by Neon Doctrine, which the developers felt was help them reach Asian markets for the game, particularly with the anime-styled graphics and Asian folklore elements.
+The game was published by Neon Doctrine, which the developers felt helped them reach Asian markets for the game, particularly with the anime-styled graphics and Asian folklore elements.
 The developers noted that due to Korean streamers playing the game at launch, it became featured on Twitch front page helped spread word of mouth for it.
 The game sold the most in North American markets, primarily the United States.

 The game was initially planned to be released on PlayStation 4 and Xbox One which Baroque Decay stated that their research led to not much interest in those systems, and decided to release it on the Nintendo Switch first to see how it goes.
 The game was later released for the Xbox One, Xbox Series X on November 3, 2022.
 It was released on PlayStation 4 on January 11, 2023.